controlm/automation-api-community-solutions/201-gitlab-cicd-pipeline-using-cli/README.md

 * __<WORKING_DIR>:__ Set the working dir for the  jobs defined in the sample.json file.
 Best is to do a find and replace since this value is used multiple times.

 ## DeployDescriptorMaster.json
-This file updates the specific attributes of the sample.json to match the production environment.
+The [DeployDescriptorMaster.json](DeployDescriptorMaster.json)  file updates the specific attributes of the sample.json to match the production environment.
 This file is used during the deployment of the sample.json file to the staging environment.

 You will need to replace the following strings with a value that are applicable for the production environment
 * __<RUN_AS_USER>:__ Sets the Run As user name